 What are the goals of the summer camps?

 - Develop and enhance students' problem solving and critical thinking skills

-- Provide an opportunity to have a great time with a terrific and versatile building system
+- Provide an opportunity to have an awesome time with a terrific and versatile building system!

 SUMMER CAMP FORMAT